JadeW7/EEGViT-TCNet-pruned/README.md

-Outliers

-## EEG-Vision Transformer with TCNet on Cleaned Data (EEGViT-TCNet Pruned)
+## EEGViT-TCNet on Cleaned EEGEyeNet Dataset

 ## Overview
 EEGViT is a hybrid Vision Transformer (ViT) incorporated with Depthwise Convolution in patch embedding layers.
 This work is based on